Eton v Harrow: Heyday

 In its heyday, in the late 19th century and early 20th century, "the Schools day" was one of the highlights of the London "season", alongside Henley Royal Regatta and Royal Ascot.
 The number of spectators necessitated the first introduction of viewing stands and a boundary rope at Lord's in 1866.
-The game made national newspaper headlines, and was attended by schoolboys large and small, their elder brothers and fathers, accompanied by their ladies and other members of London society.
+The game made national newspaper headlines, and was attended by current and former students, their families and members of the public.
 The match in 1914 was attended by over 38,000 people during its two days.
 Even in 2008, the match attracted a larger crowd than any of Middlesex's first-class matches.

 The influence of the Eton v Harrow match waned as the dominance of amateurs in cricket was replaced by increasing professionalism, noticeably after the First World War and to an even greater extent after the Second.

 It was not just Eton and Harrow that played at Lord's.
 There was a group of ten schools called 'The Lord's Schools' which had fixtures each season.
 These were Eton College, Harrow School, Tonbridge School, Marlborough College, Rugby School, Cheltenham College, The Oratory School, Haileybury College, Clifton College and Beaumont College (now closed).